Mexican Supreme Court rules government should legalize recreational pot

-MEXICO CITY (Reuters) - Mexico’s Supreme Court said on Monday the government and Congress should legalize recreational marijuana use, bringing the country a step closer to creating one of the world’s largest legal markets for the plant.
+MEXICO CITY, June 28 (Reuters) - Mexico's Supreme Court said on Monday the government and Congress should legalize recreational marijuana use, bringing the country a step closer to creating one of the world's largest legal markets for the plant.

 The decision adds to pressure on the Mexican Senate to approve a sweeping legalization bill that has stalled in Congress after modifications.